 - State Policy on Water Quality Management

 - State Economic Development Strategy (under preparation)

 - NRM Strategy for Southern Tasmania.

-- 6.4 RELEVANT BACKGROUND REPORTS

-- Background Report No. 5 Natural Values.
+Background Report No. 5 - Natural Values.

-WR 1 Protect and manage the ecological health, environmental values and water quality of surface and groundwater, including waterways, wetlands and estuaries WR 1.1 Ensure use and development is undertaken in accordance with the State Policy on Water Quality Management WR 1.2 Incorporate total water cycle management and water sensitive urban design principles in land use and infrastructure planning to minimise stormwater discharge to rivers, (particularly subdivision) WR 1.3 Include setback requirements in planning schemes to protect riparian areas relevant to their classification under the Forest Practices System.
-WR 1.4 Ensure development that includes vegetation clearance and/or soil disturbance is undertaken in accordance with construction management plans to minimise soil loss and associated sedimentation of waterways and wetlands.
-WR 2 - unds and waterways for their water quality, scenic, ourism and recreational values.
-WR 2.1 Manage use and development adjacent to Hydro Lakes in accordance with their classification: Remote Wilderness Lake, Recreational Activity Lake or Multiple Use Lakes WR 2.2 Provide public access along waterways via tracks and trails where land tenure allows, where there is management capacity and where impacts on biodiversity, native vegetation and geology can be kept to acceptable levels WR 2.3 Minimise clearance of native riparian vegetation.
-WR 2.4 Allow recreation and tourism developments adjacent to waterways where impacts on biodiversity and native vegetation can be kept to acceptable levels.
-WR 3 - e sustainable use of water to decrease pressure on water educe long term cost of infrastructure provision WR 3.1 Reduce barriers in the planning system for the use of rainwater tanks in residential areas.
+- Protect and manage the ecological health, environmental values and water WR 1 quality of surface and groundwater, including waterways, wetlands and estuaries - WR 1.1 Ensure use and development is undertaken in accordance with the State Policy on Water Quality Management - WR 1.2 Incorporate total water cycle management and water sensitive urban design principles in land use and infrastructure planning to minimise stormwater discharge to rivers, (particularly subdivision) - Include setback requirements in planning schemes to protect WR 1.3 riparian areas relevant to their classification under the Forest Practices System. - WR 1.4 Ensure development that includes vegetation clearance and/or soil disturbance is undertaken in accordance with construction management plans to minimise soil loss and associated sedimentation of waterways and wetlands. - Manage wetlands and waterways for their water quality, scenic, WR 2 biodiversity, tourism and recreational values. - Manage use and development adjacent to Hydro Lakes in WR 2.1 accordance with their classification: Remote Wilderness Lake, Recreational Activity Lake or Multiple Use Lakes - WR 2.2 Provide public access along waterways via tracks and trails where land tenure allows, where there is management capacity and where impacts on biodiversity, native vegetation and geology can be kept to acceptable levels - WR 2.3 Minimise clearance of native riparian vegetation. - Allow recreation and tourism developments adjacent to WR 2.4 waterways where impacts on biodiversity and native vegetation can be kept to acceptable levels. - Encourage the sustainable use of water to decrease pressure on water WR 3 supplies and reduce long term cost of infrastructure provision - WR 3.1 Reduce barriers in the planning system for the use of rainwater tanks in residential areas.